 The continuing development of the role of deacon is found in Paul's writings to Timothy (1 Timothy 3), where we find his instructions concerning deacons.
-In fact, women also served as deacons as we have St Paul introducing Phoebe as deacon of the church.
-(Romans 16:1)

-The importance of the deacon continued in the Church, as reflected in the 1st century text of the Didache (item 15:1)
+The importance of the deacon continued in the Church, as reflected in the text of the Didache (item 15:1)

-"Appoint for yourselves bishops and deacons worthy of the Lord".
+"Appoint for yourselves bishops and deacons worthy of the Lord."
 A divine institution indeed."